Get A Quote

 • Styrene butadiene rubber (SBR): SBR has a wide temperature range and is normally used to insulate Mil-C-55668 cables.

 • Silicone: Silicone is a classic option.
-The material is heat-resistant and flame retardant.
+The material is heat-resistant and flame-retardant.
 It also provides a level of flexibility that is helpful for cables being installed in tight places.

-• Chlorosulfonated polyethylene (CSPE): CSPE, which is sometimes called Hypalon, works in low-voltage situations and is resistant to UV rays and chemicals.
+• Chlorosulfonated polyethylene (CSPE): CSPE, sometimes called Hypalon, works in low-voltage situations and is resistant to UV rays and chemicals.
 This makes it a good option for outdoor cables and wires.
 It is often used in appliances.

 Different Electrical Cable Types